-INFORMATION ON WHERE TO REPORT ON THE 1ST DAY OF SCHOOL Assignment locations will be finalized in late August and will be viewable via the “My Current Status” link.
+INFORMATION ON WHERE TO REPORT ON SEPTEMBER 2nd: Assignment locations will be finalized in late August and will be viewable via the “My Current Status” link.
 ATRs will not report back to the school they reported to in June, so all excessed teachers/employees must check back to verify reporting location for school opening.

 If you need assistance, please contact HR Connect at 718-935-4000 Monday through Friday, anytime between 9 am and 5 pm.